jjam912/note_utility/RULES.md

     You cannot go from a level 1 heading to a level 3 heading.
 3. Going back up a level of heading (level 3 to 2) to the previous heading is not allowed.
     Either type the notes that are intended for the 2nd level heading immediately after it, or create a new 2nd level heading.
+4. Heading names (content) must be unique.
-4. Do not use the heading character within the first n characters of your notes when starting a new line, with n being the number of headings.
+5. Do not use the heading character within the first n characters of your notes when starting a new line, with n being the number of headings.
-5. Headings are considered notes too, and thus must also comply with the note rules.
+6. Headings are considered notes too, and thus must also comply with the note rules.

-## Categories:
+### Categories:
 When you want to group together specific notes, but they don't appear in chronological order, you can use Categories to include all of them into the same "heading-like" way.
 These are prefixed the similarly to Headings, except that you definitely should use a different character and category characters do not repeat.